ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex4/README.md

 ## Exercise 4.1 Using the other sample images

 Expand the **samples** folder and you should see 3 images available to you.
 Click on an image to examine the contents.
-Take one of these images and upload to the SAP Fiori tools Automated Generator and preview what is developed.
+Take one of these images and upload to the SAP Fiori tools Project Accelerator and preview what is developed.

 ![image](ex4img1.png)